Giannis Antetokounmpo NBA Playoffs Player Props: Bucks vs. Heat

 Giannis Antetokounmpo Insights vs. the Heat

-- He's made 0.7 threes per game, or 3.9% of his team's makes from beyond the arc this season.

-- Antetokounmpo's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Bucks rank 12th in possessions per game with 102.4.
+- Antetokounmpo's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Bucks average 102.4 per game, which ranks 12th among NBA teams.

 Giannis Antetokounmpo vs. the Heat